 A registered DeKalb County voter may cast a vote one of several ways: by mail before Election Day, in person during Early Voting, or at his/her assigned polling place on Election Day.
 Voters who cast their ballots via mail will use an optical scan paper ballot.
-Those who vote in person either during early voting or at a polling place on screen voting unit.
+Those who vote in person either during early voting or at a polling place on election day must cast their ballots on the Direct Recording Electronic (DRE) Touch Screen voting unit.